flagist0/pypavlok/README.rst

 >>> pavlok.firmware_revision
 '2.4.28'

-All action methods (shock, vibrate, led, beep) have common set of parameters:
+All action methods (shock, vibrate, led, beep) share common set of parameters:

 * level: discharge percents for shock(), tone for beep(), vibration speed for vibrate(), not used in led().
 Default: 50